XKCP/XKCP/usage-example.md

     const int outputByteLen = 16;
     unsigned char output[outputByteLen];

+    // squeeze multiple outputs
-    // get the hash in multiple calls for (int i = 0; i < 2; i++)
+    for (int i = 0; i < 2; i++)
     {
         Xoodyak_Squeeze(&instance, output, outputByteLen);

-        // print the chunk in hexadecimal format for (int i = 0; i < outputByteLen; i++) printf("\\x%02x", output[i]);
+        // print the output in hexadecimal format for (int i = 0; i < outputByteLen; i++) printf("\\x%02x", output[i]);
         printf("\n");

-        // NOTE: the first chunk should be the same as the first 16 bytes of the output of
+        // NOTE: the first output should be the same as the first 16 bytes of the output of
         // the `singleInputSingleOuput` example above - this is due to the Cyclist properties.
-        // However, the second chunk onwards will be different.
+        // However, the second output onwards will be different.
     }

     // ...